Can Cats Have Down Syndrome? The Lowdown on Feline DS

 How they socialize with other cats, other animals, and humans are also affected.
 They usually behave differently from other cats in their litter.
 When most cats shy away from new companions, they tend to be friendlier.
 They also seem to not respond to being called or reprimanded.

-Cats can also develop health problems that a human suffering from Down syndrome is usually exposed to.
+Cats can also develop health problems that a human suffering from Down syndrome is usually susceptible for.
 Some cats have impaired vision and develop poor muscle tone.
 They may also have heart problems that can be detrimental to health.

 Technicalities and Terms